Sharizzle/fightcovid/frontend/README.md

 5. VolunteerSignatureContext
 6. AnalytcsContext

-This architecture prevents the overfetching of data - to an extent![1]
-Components listen to single/centralised context values provided here rather than being responsible for fetching data themselves.
+This architecture prevents the overfetching of data (to an extent) Components listen to single/centralised context values provided here rather than being responsible for fetching data themselves.

-There is still a ton of overfetching, but it isn't so bad.
+(This is approximately true.)
+There is still overfetching, but it isn't so bad.

 In general, there is probably a framework to use here, but I just hacked this together expediently.
-(Redux is pretty bloated and verbose, so I avoided it.)
+(Redux is verbose, so I avoided it.)

 Right now, everything is just client side.
-We fetch 'signatures' from firebase (userSig, projectSig) which are used for pagination-like behaviour and filtering.
+We fetch 'signatures' from firebase (userSig, projectSig), which are used for pagination-like behaviour and filtering.
 These are pretty small (~50b for project sigs , ~66b for vol sigs when compressed), so for a few hundred projects / volunteers, it's fine to send them all to the client; for larger numbers, this must be moved server-side.

 Throughout the codebase, we don't listen to context values directly, only through certain hooks.
+(Again, approximately true.)
 --- e.g:
 ```javascript
 useFirestore: () => undefined | firebase.firestore.Firestore = () => {